 At the end of the course, students should gain a clear understanding in the physics, working principles and mathematics involved in the various imaging modalities covered.
 They should also be able to appreciate the interdisciplinary nature of the subject and learn the latest development or advancement in the field of medical imaging.

-Pre-requisites: MEDE2201 or MEDE2203 or MEDE2500 or ELEC3241 Assessment: 25% continuous assessment, 75% examination
+Pre-requisites:MEDE2500 or MEDE2201 or MEDE2203 or ELEC3241Assessment:20% practical work, 10% continuous assessment, 70% examination